nicholalexander/clarification/README.md

 client.search.index_images(image_array)
 ```

-Once you have your images indexed, you can go and search them by concepts that might be in your picture as identified by Clarifai's general prediction model.
+Once you have your images indexed, you can go and search them by concepts that might be in your pictures as identified by Clarifai's general prediction model.

 ```ruby
 results = client.search.by_concept('cat')